harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 No, we soon will have feature for Canary with traffic shifting but most other deployments are at hold.

-### when I push to create a new branch, push new code to a branch the trigger does not pick it up.
+### when I push to create a new branch, push new code to a branch the trigger does not pick it up?

 we have a Feature Flag CDS_NG_CONVERT_BRANCH_TO_PUSH_WEBHOOK_BITBUCKET_ON_PREM for triggers on-premises BitBucket to fire on the first push to a new branch.

-### Can we use wildcard for the github repo name on the trigger of a pipeline.
+### Can we use wildcard for the Github repo name on the trigger of a pipeline?

 Providing a repo name creates a GitHub repo URL, So in this case we cannot use wildcard conditions.

-### How do I create a Dashboard in NG, which shows all the CD pipelines which are executing currently, in real-time ?

-Youu can use the "status" field in dashboards to get the status of the deployments

-### How is infra key formed for deployments.

-The Infrastructure key (the unique key used to restrict concurrent deployments) is now formed with the Harness account Id + org Id + project Id + service Id + environment Id + connector Id + infrastructure Id.

-### What if the infra key formed in case when account Id + org Id + project Id + service Id + environment Id are same and the deployments are getting queued because of it.

-To make the deployment work you can :

-1. Add a connector in the select host field and specify the host.
-2. Change the secret identifie (create a new with same key but differen identifier)

-### How can we use the Github event type `X-GitHub-Event: pull_request_review
+### How can we use the Github event type `X-GitHub-Event: pull_request_review?

 You need to create a custom trigger to use the Github event type `X-GitHub-Event: pull_request_review.

-### We have a single ECR artifact that is deployed multiple times with different run arguments as different services in parallel in a deployment.
-When the pipeline is run each service asks to select the ECR artifact tag.
-They should all be set to the same tag.
-Is there a way to select the ECR artifact tag once and use it for all 10 of the services?

-For the first service we can keep the tag as runtime value, with it also declare a pipeline variable and keep it as runtime input.

-For all other service, provide the pipeline variable expression as a value for tag.

-So now when we run the pipeline, the first service will ask for the tag value and you can copy the same tag value to pipeline variable which is also a runtime input which will then be assigned to all other services.

 ### How can one handle credentials rotation policies for AWS connectors that require access key id and secret access key without the usage of delegate ?

 While a functioning and stable delegate is imperative, it is advisable to prioritize its use.
 However, if there is a preference for connecting via platform, provided there is an external secrets manager in place and a streamlined process for automatic key updates within that system during rotations, integration through that avenue could be considered.
 **Note**
 - Continuous Delivery cannot use the Platform based auth for all the connectors because the deployment jobs run on the delegate.
-Things like GitHub are feasible, but AWS, GCP, and Azure are not really possible because the credential exchange happens on the delegate
+Things like GitHub are feasible, but AWS, GCP, and Azure are not really possible because the credential exchange happens on the delegate.

-### Can we use Continous Verification inside CD module without any dependency of SRM ?

-Yes, one can set up a Monitored Service in the Service Reliability Management module or in the `Verify step` in a CD stage.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-new-relic/#review-cv-setup-options)

 ### Does using organizational environments come with the same limitations observed at the organizational and account levels, particularly regarding the unavailability of the service metric page and rollback features ?

 The service metrics page is not available for organizational/environment-level services.
 However, all other features are on par with project-level/ org-level services and environments without limitations.
-Please read more on CD Service monitoring in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/)
+Please read more on CD Service monitoring in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/).

 ###  If the Delegate uses a KubeConfig if we are leveraging KubeCTL, where is the KubeConfig stored on the Delegate on using Terraform ?

 One may use the command : `export KUBECONFIG=${HARNESS_KUBE_CONFIG_PATH}`.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables/#kubernetes-deployment-expressions)
+Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/Harness-variables/#kubernetes-deployment-expressions)

 ### What is the recommended approach for implementing Terraform dynamic provisioning of infrastructure, specifically in relation to creating the Terraform file without the `kube_config` specification ?

 The recommended approach for utilizing Terraform dynamic provisioning of infrastructure involves creating the Terraform file without including the `kube_config` specification.
 This practice ensures a more effective implementation of Terraform for dynamic infrastructure provisioning.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables/#kubernetes-deployment-expressions)
+Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/Harness-variables/#kubernetes-deployment-expressions)

 ### Why does the trigger execution details API sometimes return a 400 error after initiating a pipeline, and what's the recommended time gap for reliable execution between these API calls ?

 In the existing process, we await the initiation of the actual pipeline execution.
 Upon selecting "run pipeline," pre-run checks are performed, followed by the creation of a plan for pipeline execution.
 The data is returned to trigger only after the execution plan is established.
 Harness is considering optimizing this process soon by transitioning the execution API flow to an asynchronous model to enhance efficiency.

-### What limitations in Go template rendering of manifests compared to Helm have been identified, and how has the decision been made to address this issue by running it as a Helm job ?

-Helm template can render the manifests but Go template cannot.
-There are limitations in the go template.
-One may run it as a helm job.
-**Note**
-- In case of Helm template and application of network policy update with usage of Blue-Green or Canary deployments, please try to run the apply step and apply the network policies before deploying
-  Please read more on Apply Step in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-apply-step/)

 ### What is the cutover strategy for canaries when the labels are immutable and the deployment pre-exists ?